trey-rosius/package-delivery-microservice/README.md

 Create another folder within your project and name it `package-service`.
 So now there's the `user-service` folder and a `package-service` folder in your project folder.

-Within the `package-service` folder, create a folder called `models`.

-Create a `package_model.py` file within the models folder.
+Within the `package-service` folder, create the `models` folder and `package_model.py` file within it .

-This file contains the package model class with package fields.
+This file contains the pydantic package model class with package fields.

 ```py
 class PackageModel(BaseModel):